• Getting Started

 Do I need to bring my own gun?

-Disclaimer: Student-owned firearms are subject to instructor inspection to ensure safety.
+Disclaimer: Student-owned equipment is subject to inspection at the discretion of the instructor to ensure class safety.

 What do you mean by “inclusive” training?